 Human Resources will advise on HR management issues before, during and after an emergency, including access to post emergency response care and support.
 Specialist training for those with a role in the response to an emergency is provided by the Kent Resilience Team, using a mixture of in-house and external resources, according to their annual training programme.
 Training needs will normally be identified by individuals, through their own personal development planning process

-Corporate HR arrangements are maintained by HR for Dartford Borough Council Services.
-The KCC Emergency Planning annual training programme, which is agreed by a multiagency group, is held by the Dartford Borough Council Emergency Planning Officer.
+Corporate HR arrangements are maintained by DBC Human Resources.
+The KCC Emergency Planning annual training programme, which is agreed by a multi-agency group, is held by the DBC Emergency Planning Officer.